sipsorcery-org/sipsorcery/examples/WebRTCExamples/WebRTCMaxHeadroom/README.md

   Opus (wideband) would improve recognition.
 - The demo drives a single connected viewer; the most recent peer connection receives `/say`, `/ask` and the microphone.
-- Everything runs in one process with no cloud dependency, so the demo containerises as a single service: `dotnet publish` plus the model folders baked into the image.
-Use a glibc base image (e.g. `mcr.microsoft.com/dotnet/aspnet:8.0`, not Alpine) — the native runtimes (onnxruntime, sherpa, llama.cpp) are glibc-built — and `libfontconfig1` for SkiaSharp.
-Speech and LLM run on CPU; the Wav2Lip renderer uses DirectML on Windows and needs the CUDA onnxruntime (or a beefy CPU, unverified) in a Linux container.
+- Everything runs in one process with no cloud dependency.
+The Linux container uses CPU execution for speech, LLM and Wav2Lip; DirectML remains the Windows execution provider.
+  Wav2Lip on CPU is functional but may not sustain 25 fps on all hosts.